to share beauty and spread joy

 to promote a closer look at the natural world

 Scannography, also spelled scanography and sometimes called scanner photography, is a relatively new art form.
-It is a type of non-traditional photography.
-Instead of using a camera to capture an image, a scannographer uses a flatbed scanner.
+It is a type of non-traditional photography, but instead of using a camera to capture an image, a scannographer uses a flatbed scanner.

 My pictures are designed by gathering pieces and parts of my garden flowers, natural plants and other elements of nature that surround my country home.
 I arranges the materials face-down on a scanner.
 After multiple previews, rearranging each time, I obtain an image to work with.

 The pictures are refined in a graphic arts program.
 There, I remove the background, making it true black.
-I also removes pollen and brown spots, and correct damaged areas.
+I also remove pollen and brown spots, and correct damaged areas.